 Refinancing your debt could be an option for your business too, and here is why.

-Refinancing is where your existing debt facilities are replaced with new facilities that provide more suitable arrangements for your business.
+Debt refinancing is where your existing debt facilities are replaced with new facilities that provide more suitable arrangements for your business.

-Refinancing could involve using a new lender, changing what debt products make up your facility or increasing the funding limit on your existing facility.
+Debt restructuring could involve using a new lender, changing what debt products make up your facility or increasing the funding limit on your existing facility.